 OptionApprox.
 ReturnMinimumTaxLiquidity

 For most Kenyans, a combination works best.
-Keep your emergency fund in M-Shwari or a money market fund for instant access.
-Put your medium-term savings in T-Bills.
-And if you can get an infrastructure bond allocation, that's your best after-tax return.
+Keep your emergency fund in a liquid account or money market fund for access.
+Use T-bills for dated, medium-term cash goals where you can wait for maturity.
+Compare infrastructure bonds separately because their after-tax return can be attractive, but the tenor is longer.

 Use our savings goal calculator to figure out how much you need to invest monthly to reach your target.